 The UN imposed an arms embargo on Somalia in 1992, by UN Security Council Resolution 733, which the EU implemented in 2002 by Common Position 2002/960/CFSP and then Council Regulation (EC) No 147/2003.
-The arms embargo was introduced in response to violent conflict in the country.Show full details
+The arms embargo was introduced in response to violent conflict in the country.Subscribe for full access

 The UK has passed the Sanctions (Amendment) (EU Exit) Regulations 2019, SI 2019/26, which make amendments to a number of EU sanctions regimes to ensure (inter alia) that they continue to apply within the UK after Brexit.
 The Regulations will come into force on exit day.